Skating on Center Pond, Phippsburg, Maine

 (this is not medical, veterinary nor avian rehabilitation advice nor endorsement, just my recipe)

-2. Do not hesitate.
+1. Act quickly.
+Snatch the bird up the minute it hits the deck.
+This prevents predators from getting it before it sobers up enough to take off on its own.
+This also prevents hypothermia.
+Birds get cold quickly even if it seems warm out to you.2.
+Do not hesitate.
 Move with a firm, sure hand.
 Usually, I put a towel over the bird then scoop it up in the towel.
 I think this reduces the bird's stress because it can't see me.
 I may only be fooling myself, however.
 This isn't science.
 It also stops the bird from struggling.
 I'm used to it, but bird's have sharp, pointed little claws and feet and it can startle the rescuer when they dig into the hand.
 It's not productive for the rescuer to drop the victim when this happens.
 A towel prevents that.

 3. Keep the bird straight, so that if there is bone or joint damage, the rescuer doesn't worsen the damage.